 - Wild Ginger -- a soft nutmeg; a beautiful neutral

-- Fern -- a light pistachio green, perfect for Mother Nature's forms
+- Fern -- a light pistachio green, perfect for Mother Nature's forms (Sorry, sold out)

 You can see the yarn in the inset photo in the top picture and again below it.
 The Wild Ginger is very close in color to the original yarn that Barbara knit her originals in.
 I really think either of these will look marvelous.

 Each kit will give you just about exactly the yardage Barbara suggests: 600 yards.